FACTS ABOUT KEY COLONY BEACH

 18 commercial establishments

-Five city commissioners elected for two-year staggered terms govern Key Colony Beach.
-City elections are non-partisan and are held each year on the 2nd Tuesday in March.
-The current city commissioners are Mayor Jerry Ellis, Vice Mayor Ron Sutton, Commissioners Jim Pettorini, John DeNeale and April Tracy.
+Five city commissioners elected for four-year staggered terms govern Key Colony Beach.
+City elections are non-partisan and are held each year on the 2nd Tuesday in September.
+The current city commissioners are Mayor John DeNeale, Vice Mayor Ron Sutton, Commissioners Jim Pettorini, Patti Trefry and April Tracy.

-At the annual organizational meeting on April 1st the new commission elects a Mayor and Vice-Mayor from its members and appoints the City Clerk, the Building Official, the Police Chief, the City Attorney, the City auditor and the City Engineer.
+At the 1st commission meeting in December the new commission elects a Mayor and Vice-Mayor from its members and appoints the City Administrator, City Clerk, the Building Official, the Police Chief, the City Attorney, the City auditor and the City Engineer.
 Management of the City wastewater collection and treatment facility and the City Golf Course are performed under contract.

-Thirteen employees assist the city commission including a staff of four in the city clerk’s office, a five-member police department, and a staff of four in the building/public works department.
-Traditionally, the Mayor also serves as City Administrator supervising staff and ongoing activities on a day-to-day basis.
+Fifteen employees assist the city commission including a staff of five in the City Administrator’s office: a five-member police department, and a staff of four in the building/public works department.

 Six volunteer Boards and Committees advise and help the City Commission and City Administrator.
-These are the Code Enforcement Board, the Utility Board, the Planning and Zoning Committee, the Disaster Preparedness Committee, the Beautification Committee, and the Recreation Committee.
+These are the Code Enforcement Board, the Utility Board, the Planning and Zoning Board, the Disaster Preparedness Committee, the Beautification Committee and the Recreation Committee.